henrikingo/dsi/signal_processing/README.md

       --token-file TEXT
       --mongo-repo TEXT
       -h, --help                      Show this message and exit.

     Commands:
       compare              Compare points generated from R and python. compute              Compute / recompute change point(s).
       help                 Show the help message and exit. hide                 Hide a change point(s).
-      list       List points (defaults to change points). manage     Manage the infrastructural elements of the... mark       Mark change point(s) as acknowledged.This...
+      list                 List points (defaults to change points). list-build-failures  Print list of build failures and their linked... manage               Manage the infrastructural elements of the... mark                 Mark change point(s) as acknowledged.This...
       update               Update an existing processed change point(s). visualize            *Note : this command is provided as is and is...

 __Note: this lists the options common to all sub-commands.__

-*change-points hide* command is used to mark change points as hidden.
-Internally it created a copy of matching  documents from *perf.change_points* collection in the *perf.processed_change_points* collection with the processed_type field set to hidden.
+The *change-points hide* command is used to mark change points as hidden.
+Internally it creates a copy of matching documents from the *perf.change_points* collection in the *perf.processed_change_points* collection with the __processed\_type__ field set to hidden.

-To see the help invoke the following command:
+To see the help documentation invoke the following command:

     $> change-points hide --help
     Usage: change-points hide [OPTIONS] REVISION PROJECT [VARIANT] [TASK] [TEST] [THREAD_LEVEL]